elkogerville/MSG_Nbody/README.md

 escape_velocity = compute_escape_velocity(P0[0], P0[1], P0[2], np.sum(glxy_mass))
 ```

-The [concatenate_initial_conditions](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/simulation_setup.py#L139) method allows for the concatenation of an arbitrary number of sets of initial conditions into single ascontiguous positions, velocities, and mass arrays.
+The [concatenate_initial_conditions](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/simulation_setup.py#L139) function allows for the concatenation of an arbitrary number of sets of initial conditions into single ascontiguous positions, velocities, and mass arrays.
 ```python
 # concatenate 3 sets of galaxy initial conditions, and save the resulting Nx7 initial conditions array to a .txt file
 # where N is the sum of the number of particles in each galaxy